arcus/education_modules/intro_to_python/intro_to_python.md

 In the above example, our script asks for input of a user's name using the `input()` function, stores that input in a variable we've called `name`, and prints out a welcome message to the screen that includes the name the user entered using the code `print("Welcome to Intro to Python, "+name+"!")`.

-In the script above you can also see lines of text marked with a pound sign `#` at the beginning.
-The pound sign marks a **comment**, which is anything you write in a script that you don't want to run as code.
+In the script above you can also see lines of text marked with a pound sign/hash mark `#` at the beginning.
+The pound sign/hash mark indicates the start of a **comment**, which is anything you write in a script that you don't want to run as code.
 Comments are a good way to briefly describe or explain aspects of your script, and can also be used to "hide" lines of code as you experiment (an alternative to deleting code that you may want to add back later).

 The Spyder IDE has a console where you can see the output of your script without having to run it in the Command Prompt/Terminal.
 As you can see in the screenshot below, all we had to do was create the file one time and then run that file instead of typing in the code interactively.
 This can save you time and effort if you have a task you know you'll want to perform repeatedly.
 In the Spyder IDE there is a "run" button (a green arrow in menu at the top) but you could also run the same file in your Terminal/Command Line by typing the command `python` followed by the file name of your Python script.